Updated July 2012

 Norwich University is committed to the principles of free inquiry and free expression.
 Vigorous discussion and debate are fundamental to the University, and this policy is not intended to stifle teaching methods or freedom of expression generally, nor will it be permitted to do so.
 Harassment and discrimination, however, are neither legally protected expression nor the proper exercise of academic freedom; they compromise the integrity of the University, its tradition of intellectual freedom, and the trust placed in its community members.

-- Sexual harassment is a form of discrimination on the basis of gender or sexual orientation.
+- Sexual harassment in the workplace is unlawful.
+Sexual harassment is a form of discrimination on the basis of gender or sexual orientation.
 Both men and women may be victims of sexual harassment by persons of the same or opposite gender.
 Sexual harassment may be described as unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature toward any student, faculty member or other employee when: